elichad/stfc-carpentries-workshops/organisers/planning-timeline.md

 # Planning Timeline

-This timeline assumes a workshop will be run at the end of September/early October.
+This timeline assumes a workshop will be run in early October.

+The timeline here is a summary of the key discussions and tasks involved in organising the workshop.
+There will inevitably be extra small actions and decisions that crop up throughout the planning process; those are excluded for brevity.
+You can reference the full [email archive from 2022](email-archive-2022.md) to get a more realistic idea of how the organisation process looks in practice.

 ## March